aricaldeira/pyspread/.gitlab/issue_templates/deployment_tests.md

 Select cells 0,1,0 to 2,2,0
 Change line color to blue and background color to yellow Undo all steps
-Result: Steps undone, border line coloring is undone in 2 steps
+Expected result: Steps undone, border line coloring is undone in 2 steps
-Rating: [ ]
+- [ ] Test conducted and ok

 13. Edit -> Redo